kshetline/tubular_util/README.md

 function sortObjectEntries<T>(obj: T, sorter?: EntrySorter, inPlace?: boolean);
 ```

-JavaScript objects function as *ordered* maps, with a consistently-maintained ordering of object properties.
+JavaScript objects function as *ordered* maps, with a consistently maintained ordering of object properties.
 This function allows you to sort that order.

 By default, sorting is done in ascending alphabetical order using JavaScript’s default string collation.
 You can, however, supply your own `sorter` to control how properties will be ordered.